 8 - Can you accommodate riders of all riding levels?

-We would recommend only booking a tour with us if you have at least two years' recent riding experience and can conduct a bike on steep gradients and tight bends, the main criterion, however, is confidence.
+We would only recommend booking a tour with us if you have at least two years' recent riding experience and can conduct a bike on steep gradients and tight bends, the main criterion, however, is confidence.
 On our first day out on a tour I can get an idea of your previous experience and if possible, organise the routes around this.
-We generally find most riders manage the road tours without any problems, however, if you are not comfortable riding a bike on steep gradients and tight bends this can cause problems while touring with a group and on our Classic Distancia Tours, as it will have an impact on those riders who have experience.
-For this reason we can offer you the choice of a private tour with the option of shorter and easier routes available, just remember we are touring on Enfields and want to enjoy the stunning scenery, the pace is naturally laid back.
+We generally find most riders manage the road tours without any problems, however, if you are not comfortable riding a bike on steep gradients and tight bends this can cause problems while touring with a group especially on our Classic Distancia Tours, as it will have an impact on those riders who have experience.
+We can offer private tours with the option of shorter and easier routes available, just remember we are touring on Enfields and want to enjoy the stunning scenery, the pace is naturally laid back.

 9 - Can women participate on a tour?

 Most definitely, over the years we have noticed that more and more women are leaving the pillion seat and becoming riders themselves.
 We think this is brilliant and welcome women as riders or pillion.

 10 - How long will I be expected to ride each day?